Efficient almost-exact Levy area sampling: Introduction

-Consider the problem of strongly simulating a stochastic differential equations driven by two independent Wiener processes $W^1_t$ and $W^2_t$.
-Assume that the corresponding diffusion vector fields do not commute.
-To implement an order one Milstein method we must, on each computational timestep of size $h$, generate two independent $\textsf{N}(0,\sqrt{h})$ sample Wiener increments, $\Delta W^1(h)$ and $\Delta W^2(h)$, and also a sample of the L\'evy area defined by
+We consider the problem of sampling the L\'evy area for a two-dimensional Wiener process $(W^1_t,W^2_t)^{\text{ {T}}}$ conditioned on its endpoints.
+Indeed, on each computational timestep of size $h$, we must generate two independent sample Wiener increments, $\Delta W^1$ and $\Delta W^2$, and a sample of the L\'evy area

-By Stokes' Theorem this is the area enclosed by the two-dimensional Wiener path and the chord joining the endpoints of the path at $t$ and $t+h$; see Figure~\ref{fig:levyarea}.

-In his seminal 1951 paper, L\'evy introduced an equivalent definition of the chordal area as follows.
-Using the Fourier series representation for the Brownian bridges based on the Wiener processes $W^1_t$ and $W^2_t$ given $\Delta W^1(h)$ and $\Delta W^2(h)$, L\'evy showed that the chordal area has the series expansion

-where $U_{k},V_{k},X_{k},Y_{k}$ are independent standard Normal random variables.
-More generally orthogonal eigenfunction series expansions for Wiener processes are referred to as Karhunen--Lo\`eve decompositions after independent work by Karhunen (1947) and Lo\`eve (1945).
-In the same 1951 paper, L\'evy proved that the \emph{characteristic function} $\hat\phi=\hat\phi(\xi)$ corresponding to the probability density function $\phi$ for the L\'evy area $A(h)$, given $\Delta W^1(h)$ and $\Delta W^2(h)$, is